The Inside-Outside and

 It’s a bit like dealing with a problem by going and hiding under your duvet.
 It will help you recover and calm down from any sense of panic and overwhelm but generally the problem is not going to go away, you still need to come out and deal with it at some point.

-An example of this is shared inquiry – by practising together and sharing what is happening in this moment in a safe place, we are relearning ways of being with other people.
+Another example of this is shared inquiry – by practising together and sharing what is happening in this moment in a safe place, we are relearning ways of being with other people.
 We are practicing things like deep listening and opening to more authentic ways of being, that can transform how we show up in our relationships with people.

 Seeing things from other’s perspectives and connecting with other people’s experience can also help us move forward a lot faster and avoid getting stuck in our same inner patterns.

-Unless your objective with meditation is to completely detach from life and reality, then it makes sense for the setting in which we practice to include some of the ways in which we relate to our environments and each other.
+Unless your objective with meditation is to completely detach from life and reality, then it makes sense for the setting in which we practice to include some of the ways in which we relate to our selves, our environments and each other.